 Arranging Your Subscribe and Unsubscribe Process

 It’s crucial to start sending an email newsletter only after you get a list of verified opt-in subscribers who expressed their interest in receiving your mailings.
 You should build your list organically rather than buying third party lists.
 You can heavily hurt your brand and marketer reputation if you add people to your list and send them without their permission.
 And after all, outside mailing lists get lower response rates.

-The best way to gather subscribers is to put a signup form on your website or blog and let people signup using a double opt-in method.
-A double opt-in subscription method is a little more complicated than a single opt-in process and requires an extra step from the subscribers but it allows you prevent malicious subscriptions and build a list of people who are really interested in your newsletters.
+The best way to gather subscribers is to put a signup form on your website or blog and let people signup using a confirmed opt-in method.
+A confirmed opt-in subscription method is a little more complicated than a single opt-in process and requires an extra step from the subscribers but it allows you prevent malicious subscriptions and build a list of people who are really interested in your newsletters.

-I’m almost sure you know how a double opt-in process is handled.
+I’m almost sure you know how a confirmed opt-in process is handled.
 So, I just want you to note that if you take some time and make your subscription process a little different, you can start generating profits from the signup process itself.
 On my opinion, there is nothing wrong with including your special offer, promotion, discount coupons or any other offer on your “Thank you” page, or in your welcome message to your subscribers.
 They have just expressed their interest in your website and newsletter, so why not give them a bonus in return for their subscription?